ColorblindMonk/CS4383-Spring22/assign2/README.md

 ## The Network

 The core components of the network consists of a VPC containing two public and private subnets residing in different availability zones.
-Each public subnet contains a NAT Gateway with an Elastic IP assigned, which will route traffic into a corresponding private subnet.
+Each public subnet contains a NAT Gateway with an Elastic IP assigned, which will route traffic into the corresponding private subnet in its availability zone.
+Each subnet has a block of CIDR addresses reserved:
+- Public Subnet 1: `10.0.0.0/24`
+- Public Subnet 2: `10.0.1.0/24`
+- Private Subnet 1: `10.0.2.0/24`
+- Private Subnet 2: `10.0.3.0/24`

 ## The Servers